 It’s possible to add polarising lenses to any pair of sunglasses — so all you need to do is find a frame style that suits you.
 As a rule of thumb, try to avoid frames that are wider than your face and you won’t go wrong.

-These Cath Kidston sunglasses have a bold, vintage vibe with their polka dot pattern.
+Choose a pair of cat-eye sunglasses sunglasses to get a bold, vintage vibe.
 Turn the retro look up a notch and pair them with an Audrey Hepburn-style headscarf on a breezy, summer’s day.

-For a more bohemian style, check out this Marc Jacobs style with gold frames and rose-tinted lenses.
+For a more bohemian style, check out this collection of metal-framed sunglasses.
 Pair with faded denim cut-off shorts or a long flowing skirt, a straw hat and layers of jewellery to get the full boho look.

 If you’re looking for something a little daintier, you could try the new Kylie Minogue Confide In Me sunglasses.
 The acetate frame gives the classic shape of these frames a nice modern update.